Reflecting the colours of Kooljaman.

 - Full Visa/Mastercard & Eftpos facilities available.

 - There is a payphone at reception, no phone cards available bring your own.

-- Mobile Phone does work on Telstra service around Restaurant/reception area and up on hill near lighthouse.
+- Mobile Phone does work on Telstra service around Restaurant/reception area and up on the hill near the lighthouse.

-- Fuel available from near by communities – not at Kooljaman – Cape Leveque.
+- Fuel is available from nearby communities – not at Kooljaman – Cape Leveque.

 - Guest Laundry available.

 - Beach equipment hire – umbrellas, beach towels, snorkelling gear.